 When there’s an accident on the road, drivers will slow down just a little.
 Maybe it’s because they’re curious what happened.
+But we also should remember that getting medical aid and legal help at earliest can help the victim .To avail legal help you can consult attorneys from Casper law firm helping to cope with DUI claims as they can help you legally by claiming compensation.
 Maybe it’s because there’s police cars and other emergency response vehicles lining the side of the road.
 When there’s something, anything, to be seen, people will stop and stare and gawk and pull out their cameras and take photographs.

 Like on Sunday, when I was in the car with the family and there was a crowd near the exit of the parking lot of the mall.
 We were confused, as they were a) getting in the way of exit and b) there was a firetruck by the entrance as well.
 Usually, in the event of a fire, people generally try to get away from the smoke.
 So as the light turns green (and there’s still people moving away from the moving cars…) we drove forward a little bit and saw what everyone was gawking at.
 There was a man standing on the railing of stairs that’s about two stories above the pavement.
 There’s yellow police tape blocking off the area.
 There’s police officers around.
 There’s one officer speaking to the man who was balancing along the railing.